Posted on September 26, 2017

 From Humble Beginnings

 Basketball spread to Australia in 1897, just six years after the sport was invented.
-The first recorded game was between OBI (Our Boys Institute) and YMCA toddler bouncy castle for sale on the 17th of February, 1897.
+The first recorded game was between OBI (Our Boys Institute) and YMCA on the 17th of February, 1897.
 The game took place in South Australia, and paved the way for the future.

 Early basketball development in Australia too place in Adelaide and its surrounding suburbs, unlike most sports which developed in Melbourne.
 However, the sport quickly spread across the country, with courts and basketball hoops popping up in even the smallest country towns.
 Basketball became a way for AFL players to keep fit over the summer months, and shooting a few hoops became a popular pastime.